tyilo/auprint/README.md

 For other possible ways of printing on Aarhus University's printers see https://matfystutor.dk/wiki/Printere (danish)

-Requires CUPS, samba and python3 to work.
+Requires CUPS, smbclient and python3 to work.

 Additionally your user must have permissions to add printers using `lpadmin`.